LOST VEGAS: The Resorts World That Could Have Been

 As it was being constructed, in fact, many confused Resorts World for a mere copy of the twin properties across the street.

-That includes Wynn Resorts, which sued Genting in December 2018, alleging that its design was “substantially and confusingly similar” to the “trade dress” and architectural style of the Wynn and Encore.
-(By January 2019, the two companies reached a settlement: Resorts World agreed to add red and orange hues, and multi-colored patterns on the glass façade.)
+That includes the owners of Wynn Resorts, who sued Genting in December 2018, alleging that its design was “substantially and confusingly similar” to the “trade dress” and architectural style of the Wynn and Encore.
+(By January 2019, the two companies reached a settlement: Resorts World agreed to add red and orange hues, and multi-colored patterns on its glass façade.)

 Steelman ended his interview with a good word about Resorts World — not the version that the Strip ended up with, but the version it could still potentially become.